 MISSISSIPPI COUNTY PUBLIC SCHOOL TEACHERS FEE WAIVER - ANC is authorized to waive in-county cost of tuition and mandatory fees for certified full-time teaching personnel of the Mississippi County Public School Districts, the Buffalo Island Central School District and the public school districts in Pemiscot, Dunklin, and New Madrid Counties in Missouri.
 The waiver of fees is not to exceed a total of four credit hours for each regular semester and may not be used for physical education activity courses.
 Waivers may be used for credit classes only.
+Summer applicants must have a signed contract for the subsequent academic year to be an eligible recipient.
 The Financial Aid Office administers the waiver through the superintendents of the designated school districts.